Find out the best concealed carry revolvers that are more than ready to cover your six.

 Ruger has several rock-solid options that make dandy concealed carry revolvers.
 But few match the elegant nasty of this SP101 model.
 The SP101 gives you five rounds of .357 Magnum (or .38 Special) at your disposal in a manageable package.

 The handgun tips the scales at 25 ounces, tending toward the heavier end of carry pieces, but not bad for a single-piece, stainless-steel frame revolver.
-But that weight pays off when the gun is fired, taming the snappy magnum’s recoil, doubly so with the revolver’s meaty rubberized grips.
+That weight pays off when the gun is fired, taming the snappy magnum’s recoil, doubly so with the revolver’s meaty rubberized grips.

 Ruger has configured this SP101 for going undercover by including a spurless hammer (the model is also available with a spur) and by rounding every conceivable snag point — including the front sight.
-Furthermore, its 2.25-inch barrel and 7.20-inch overall length makes the double-action a breeze to keep under wraps.
-Of course, common to any gun that focuses on concealability, there are tradeoffs.
+Furthermore, its 2.25-inch barrel and 7.20-inch overall length make the double-action a breeze to keep under wraps.
+Of course, common with any gun that focuses on concealability, there are tradeoffs.
 In this case, the barrel length will not allow the .357 Magnum to come close to its full ballistic potential.
 With that said, it will still send a load of fury down range.
-MSRP: $719
+MSRP: $919

 Charter Arms Bulldog DAO